Fahadh4444/HackerRank/README.md

 # HackerRank-Interview_Preparation_kit_Problems-in-C

+I solved problems with knowledge I have.
-Check if you can improve any
+Check if you can improve any...
+It helps me and other a lot.